SiriusBYT/Flashcord/README.md

 # While also being the pinacle of Customisable Eye Candy.
 ![](https://raw.githubusercontent.com/SiriusBYT/flashcord/main/FC-PREVIEW/FC-CBGR.gif)

+## 🔄️ Flashcord Version Status
+🦺 Flashcord Stable: [aSTB-Unreleased] | **0 Updates Behind Flashcord SID.**

+🔥 Flashcord SID: [aSID-230713] | **2 Days without an Emergency Hotfix Update.**

 ## 💡 Instructions and Tips
-ℹ️ Flashcord is **NOT OUT YET!** These instructions are set in place in advance for future Flashcord users or for Closed Alpha Testers.

-It is not recommended to use Flashcord on Low-End Systems, you could, but in that case, disable animations and transitions with the variables provided.
+ℹ️ It is not recommended to use Flashcord on Low-End Systems, you could, but in that case, disable animations, transitions and especially blur with the variables provided.

 Flashcord recommends using **Discord Canary** as it was made on it.